Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Sorry, could you repeat that?

-This will include some part of the total CAPEX which I have already told that 420, 420cr of the CAPEX which we are doing for alloy wheel and knuckles.
-And this will be broadly certified in the to three years.
-Some of the part which will be added in FY26, some will be covered in FY27 and remaining 10% or 20% will be covered in FY28.
+This will include some part of the total capex, which I have already told that INR420 crores of the capex which we are doing for alloy wheel and knuckles, and this will be broadly subdivided into three years.
+Some of the parts which will be added in FY ’26, some will be covered in FY ’27.
+And remaining 10% or 20% will be covered in FY ’28.

 Vikas Sharda

 Got it.
 Makes sense.
-And so second question I have is that what is your cost of debt?
-Because when I look at your PNL now your interest expense is running at almost 120 crore annualized while your gross debt is 900 crore or so.
-So is there any additional borrowing cost or some finance cost part of it.
-And in general what is your borrowing cost?
+And sir, second question I have is that, what is your cost of debt?
+Because, when I look at your P&L now, your interest expense is running at almost INR120 crores annualized, while your gross debt is INR900 crores or so.
+So is there any additional borrowing cost or some finance cost part of it?
+And in general, what is your borrowing cost?

-The total overall debt cost is around 8 to 8 and a half percent.
-Right?
+The total overall debt cost is around 8% to 8.5%, right?
 Average cost is this much.
-And there are some of the factoring lines are there?
-Right.
-And that factoring is adjusted in the debtors.
+And there are some of the factoring lines and that factoring is adjusted in the debtor.
 There are debtor factoring limits which are there.
-And in the balance sheet same is adjusted against the debtors.
+And in the balance sheet, same is adjusted against the debtor.

 Vikas Sharda

-Understand?
-Okay.
-So that increases the total number yeah.
-And finally the one question that you know.
-Hello.
-Yes.
-So one question.
-In your MHCV segment you report your market share and it has come down YY and it shows that for Tata Motors your share of volume has gone down for share percentage share has come down for Steel Wheel.
-So any particular points to highlight that.
+Understand, okay.
+So that increases the total number, yes.
+And finally, one question.
+In your MHCV segment you reported your market share, and it has come down Y-o-Y. And it shows that for Tata Motors your share of volume has gone down, our percentage share has come down for steel wheels.
+So any particular points to highlight there?

-I don’t think for medium heavy commercial.
-Vehicles our share has gone down.
-I don’t know why this projection has.
-Come to you but overall commercial vehicles, you know there are light commercial vehicles that we don’t sell into but for medium heavy commercial vehicles I don’t see our share of business come down last.
-What I saw was about 42%.
+I do not think for medium-heavy commercial vehicles, our share has gone down.
+I do not know why this projection has come to you.
+But overall commercial vehicles, there are light commercial vehicles that we do not sell into.
+But for medium-heavy commercial vehicles, I do not see our share of business come down.
+Last, what I saw was about 42%.

 Yeah, 52% on CV.
-So that I don’t think has changed much.
+So that, I do not think has changed much.

 Vikas Sharda

-If you look at say last year third quarter it was 61%.
+Sir, if you look at last year third quarter, it was 61%.

-It can vary from quarter to quarter but I think for the whole year you might want to look at that.
-7% drop is not possible because we are in fact getting a bigger market share than the official market share that the customers have offered us.
+It can vary from quarter-to-quarter, but I think for the whole year you might want to look at that.
+But 7% drop is not possible, because we are, in fact, getting a bigger market share than the official market share that the customers have offered us.
 So maybe there is some error in our reporting here.
-I will double check this aspect.
-But clearly, I mean our truck sales.
-Are up 16% over last year so we have not lost market share.
-I don’t think the industry has grown significant 16%.
-Yes.
+I will double-check this aspect.
+But clearly, I mean, our truck sales are up 16% over last year.
+So we have not lost market share.
+I do not think the industry has grown 16%.

 Vikas Sharda

-So you can look at the numbers.
-In the last year third quarter presentation it was 61%.
-So it shows it wrong.
-But yes, it could be an error.
+Yes.
+We can look at the numbers in the last year third quarter presentation it was 61%, so it shows it is wrong.
+But, yes, it could be an error.
+Thank you.

 Vikas Sharda